Patrick14Trani/MOTW-Character-Creator/Locations/places/Ballwin Dairy Queen.md

 ## The Grill and Kill

 ## About
-A dairy queen that found its way into being corrupted by evil
+A dairy queen that found its way into being corrupted by evil.
+Found in a state in [[USA | Missouri]].

 ## Other Notes